lynnlangit/learning-quantum/README.md

 Shown below are screenshots from a couple of quantum programming development environments.
 This is just a small subset of the available options.
 Generally these IDEs are either cloud-based (IBM Composer) or downloadable via a SDK (D-Wave).

 - The first example (shown below) shows running a quantum program in the IBM Quantum Composer IDE.
 This example runs the `Grover-example` quantum program.
-The visual environment includes the composer, which shows quantum operations and a number of other visualization tools.
+The visual environment includes the composer, which shows quantum operations written in the OPENQASM quantum programming language and a number of other visualization tools.
 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/grover.png" width=800>

 - The second example (shown below) is from from D-Wave Systems cloud at https://cloud.dwavesys.com/ and is being run using VSCode as an IDE.
 The sample shows a path optimization solver and is called `path` in the D-Wave examples.
+The program is written using the D-Wave Python-like quantum programming library.
 This IDE is a more traditional environment and doesn't include as many visualization tools for the state of the qubits used in computation.

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/dwave-ide.png" width=800>